cluvio/agent/README.md

 '''
 ```

-The `value` corresponds to the self-signed certificate the gateway uses,
+`trust` corresponds to the self-signed certificate the gateway uses.
-e.g. the included `gateway/etc/certs/cert.pem` one.

 Given a config file, the agent can be run with

 ```